elek9716/transport-hub/README.md

 Usage

+Download the code in a ZIP file then extract it.
 Open a command terminal and navigate to the folder where transport-hub.jar is located.
 Set the necessary environment variables (AUTH_TYPE = NOAUTH and CLOUDANT_URL=https://mikerhodes.cloudant.com/), then run the JAR.
 Follow the prompts and enter your desired latitude and longitude ranges.